What are Isobars and isotopes?

-Isobar is an element that differs in the chemical property, but it has similar physical property.
-Hence, we can say that isobars are the elements that have a different atomic number but with the same mass number.
+Isobar is an element that differs in chemical properties, but it has similar physical properties.
+Hence, we can say that isobars are elements that have a different atomic number but the same mass number.
 Also, they have a different chemical property because there is a difference in the electron count.
 An isobar contains the same atomic mass but a different atomic number because an added number of neutrons recompense the number of nucleons.

 Potassium, Argon, and calcium contain atoms of the same mass number 40.

-19K40, 18Ar40, 20Ca40, where 19, 18, 20 represented as subscripts are the atomic numbers of the 3 elements respectively, are the isobars.
-Because the atomic numbers vary, their chemical properties also vary.
+19K40, 18Ar40, 20Ca40, where 19, 18, 20 represented as subscripts are the atomic numbers of the 3 elements, respectively, are the isobars.
+Because their atomic numbers vary, their chemical properties also vary.
 The structure of potassium, argon, and calcium is represented below.

 Let us understand something about the isotopes of hydrogen.

 There are 3 isotopes of hydrogen: protium, deuterium, and tritium.